UKHomeOffice-attic/docker-postgres/README.md

 This docker container is intended to be built upon in projects requiring Postgres.

+### Configuration
+In your Dockerfile you can overwrite the default configuration by copying a file to /conf/postgres.conf

+For example:
+COPY postgresql.conf /conf/postgresql.con

+The entrypoint will automatically copy this to the postgres configuration directory after the db has been initialized

 ## Contributing

 Feel free to submit pull requests and issues.
 If it's a particularly large PR, you may wish to